mattleblanc/BkgdSysts/README.md

 # BkgdSysts

 This is a small utility which will hopefully make computing "theoretical" systematic uncertainties on various background processes a little bit easier.
-For example, this kind of comparison is pretty commonly done withing the [ATLAS experiment](http://atlas.web.cern.ch/Atlas/Collaboration/) SUSY working group.
+For example, this kind of comparison is pretty commonly done within the [ATLAS experiment](http://atlas.web.cern.ch/Atlas/Collaboration/) SUSY working group.

 To check the package out, do